 Normally in our Five Questions With series, we ask the questions.
-But in our interview with Michele Nizza, an experienced doula (birth coach), she flipped our concept on it’s head and instead suggested five questions that a woman should ask her prospective doula.
-Michele has been present at the births of over 100 babies and is passionate about supporting women and their partners through the birthing process, and we’re honored to share her advice on choosing a doula with you.
+But in our interview with Michele Nizza, an experienced doula (birth coach), she flipped our concept on it’s head.
+She instead suggested five questions that a woman should ask her prospective doula.
+Michele has been present at the births of over 100 babies!
+She is passionate about supporting women and their partners through the birthing process.
+We’re honored to share her advice on choosing a doula with you.
 For more information on Michele, visit her website.

 In Michelle’s Words: The Role of a Doula

 Many women choose to hire a doula, or birth coach, to support them throughout pregnancy, labor, and postpartum.
-The role of a doula is to know and honor your desires as the mother and to advocate for you throughout the process.
+The role of a doula is to know and honor your desires as the mother.
+Your doula will advocate for you throughout the process.
 She is there for you and specifically supports you throughout your entire labor and delivery.
 Although many couples feel apprehensive about the dynamic of a third person in the labor experience, many women and their partners will say afterwards that having a doula was a key part of having a peaceful, empowering birth experience.

 Choosing Your Doula